 Drivers in general are also more prone to distraction than motorcycle riders.
 Part of that is the mechanics of riding a motorcycle—most riders don’t try to text while steering one-handed—but part of it is a tendency for people to overestimate their own driven abilities.
 Psychologists call it the “mere-exposure” effect: when people do something often, they confuse frequent practice for skill.
-So a bad driver who drives a lot is more likely to think they’re a good driver.
+So, a bad driver who drives a lot is more likely to think they’re a good driver, failing to correct their risky driving behaviors.

-Interestingly, a strong predictor of optimism bias was how much each driver thought they’d be able to control the outcome of an accident through their driving skill.
+A strong predictor of optimism bias was how much each driver thought they’d be able to control the outcome of an accident through their driving skill.
 The more experienced a driver was, the more they believed that driving skill was the decisive factor in an accident’s outcome.
-These people also had a high opinion of their own driving skill.
+These people also had an overly high opinion of their own driving skills.
+This overconfidence then translated to drivers not taking potential hazards seriously, which in turn led to behaviors, such as slow reaction times, that created accidents.

-In truth, people’s decisions do determine whether accidents take place, but once an accident takes place, there’s very little drivers can do to prevent injury or control what happens to them.
+However, while your own driving decisions do determine whether accidents take place, it is not the only factor.
+Factors outside your control still lead to crashes, and at that point, there's very little that drivers, especially motorcyclists, can do to prevent injury or control what happens to them.
 Good driving is preventative, but as our firm knows, people are severely injured in accidents due to no fault of their own all the time.
 Peace of mind isn’t found in our own driving skill, but in knowing that if we’re injured by someone’s negligence, we’ll have the means to recover our losses.

 If you were injured in a car accident chiefly caused by someone else, then speak with our firm.
 We may be able to secure the financial recovery and peace of mind you need.
 Call (888) 498-3023 today.